 Output 3: Enhanced cooperation among CSOs and local governments through Social Innovation Platform.

-The project is conducter in Citamansakti rural area, Sukabumi, Wast Java, Indonesia.
-The study aims to localize Sustainable Development Goals in rural area by focusing on three aspects of development, namely Food System, MSME, and Tourism.
+The project is conducted in Citamansakti rural area, Sukabumi, West Java, Indonesia.
+The study aims to localize Sustainable Development Goals in rural areas by focusing on three aspects of development, namely the Food System, MSME, and Tourism.

-Focus Group Discussion (FGD) and workshops are conducted with beneficiaries’ groups, UNDP, district and provincial government personnel as the participants.
-Furthermore, the participant component are considering the gender, disabilities, and various range of age groups.
-This FGD held to get information about the current situation, improvement, and challenges the groups facing particularly related to of Social Innovation Platform and its sustainability in post project.
-Our team also gather information on the possibility of innovation that suit well with the of Local Communities Capacity Development to be implemented better in these current locations and to identify the replicability.
-The FGD and workshops could be a media for exploring how the community will be involved in this effort.
-The FGD is conducted in designed target area that is impacted by this project.
+Focus Group Discussions (FGD) and workshops are conducted with beneficiaries’ groups, UNDP, and district and provincial government personnel as the participants.
+Furthermore, the participant component are considering gender, disabilities, and various range of age groups.
+This FGD was held to get information about the current situation, improvement, and challenges the groups facing particularly related to of Social Innovation Platform and its sustainability in the post-project.
+Our team also gather information on the possibility of innovation that suits well with the Local Communities Capacity Development to be implemented better in these current locations and to identify the replicability.
+The FGD and workshops could be a medium for exploring how the community will be involved in this effort.
+The FGD is conducted in the designed target area that is impacted by this project.

-Data analysis uses qualitative analysis with further designated methods by using MURAL and MIRO plarform to re-analyse and validate current findings into a more skethced analysis.
-Alongside, spatial analysis is also used to gather a brief capture on landscape understandings on targeted area.
+Data analysis uses qualitative analysis with further designated methods by using MURAL and MIRO platforms to re-analyze and validate current findings into a more sketched analysis.
+Alongside, spatial analysis is also used to gather a brief capture of landscape understandings of the targeted area.